kabligh/battle/README.md

 Building a game called Battle using Sinatra, RSpec and Capybara.

-The basic user stories are
+It is built on the following user stories:

 ```
 As two Players,